 Once you have viewed a property and reached the decision that you would like to sign for a property, please contact the office directly to place your holding fee.
 Our team will then arrange an appointment for you to visit our office to complete some paperwork or alternatively sign this digitally.

 You will be asked to make a payment of a holding fee to secure a property initially.
 The holding fee is used to show your intention to let the property and enables the property to be taken off the market.

-Once the contracts have been finalised your holding fee will be used towards your deposit or signing fees for the property.
+Once the contracts have been finalised your holding fee will be used towards your deposit.

 The holding fee is none refundable if you choose to withdraw your application on the property – for further information, please speak with our team at YourNest